TehStoneMan/Soarvivor/README.md

  * Configurable "limited-stack" size - defaults to 16
      This will limit the size of item-stacks in the player's inventory.
 Does not effect chests or other containers.

+ * Limited player inventory
+     Player inventory is limited to only the hotbar and the lowest row.

  * Makeshift quiver craftable form leather boots and two pieces of string The quiver can hold two "limited-stacks" of arrows.
 Right-click with the quiver in your hand to open the gui interface.
 When using the bow, arrows will be automatically drawn from the quiver.